mhart/kinesalite/README.md

---help                 Display this help message and exit --port <port>          The port to listen on (default: 4567) --path <path>          The path to use for the LevelDB store (in-memory by default) --ssl                  Enable SSL for the web server, disable with --no-ssl (default: true) --createStreamMs <ms>  Amount of time streams stay in CREATING state (default: 500) --deleteStreamMs <ms>  Amount of time streams stay in DELETING state (default: 500) --updateStreamMs <ms>  Amount of time streams stay in UPDATING state (default: 500)
+--help                 Display this help message and exit --port <port>          The port to listen on (default: 4567) --path <path>          The path to use for the LevelDB store (in-memory by default) --ssl                  Enable SSL for the web server (default: false) --createStreamMs <ms>  Amount of time streams stay in CREATING state (default: 500) --deleteStreamMs <ms>  Amount of time streams stay in DELETING state (default: 500) --updateStreamMs <ms>  Amount of time streams stay in UPDATING state (default: 500)